 We provide care for healthy children and promote health through cross infection of viruses and bacterial infections.
-Parents are asked not to bring into Nursery any child who has been vomiting or had diarrhoea until at least 48 hours after the last bout.
-We also ask that parents do not bring into Nursery any child who has been prescribed antibiotics (cream, liquid or other forms) for at least 24 hours after the first dose.
+Parents are asked not to bring into Nursery any child who has been vomiting or had diarrhoea for at least 2 full days after the last bout.
+We also ask that parents do not bring into Nursery any child who has been prescribed antibiotics (cream, liquid or other forms) for at least 1 full day after the first dose.

 Special Educational Needs Policy

 We are proactive in ensuring that appropriate action can be taken when a child is identified as having special needs.
 Children with special educational needs are supported by our SENCO who will liaise with you and outside agencies if appropriate, to plan and implement an individual educational plan.